ECB hasn't tied its hands with guidance, says Weidmann

 But fresh comments from Bernanke late on Wednesday on the Fed's monetary policy highlighted the sensitivity of markets to the timing of measures from the big central banks.

-Shares and bonds rallied globally on Thursday and the dollar tumbled, after the Federal Reserve chairman signalled the U.S. central bank may not be as close to winding down its stimulus programme as markets had started to believe.
+Shares and bonds rallied globally on Thursday and the dollar tumbled, after the Federal Reserve chairman signaled the U.S. central bank may not be as close to winding down its stimulus program as markets had started to believe.

 (Writing by Paul Carrel, editing by Toby Chopra, Ron Askew)